awslabs/aws-well-architected-labs/content/Cost/100_Labs/100_AWS_Resource_Optimization/2_resource_opt.md

 pre: "<b>2. </b>"
 ---

 > **NOTE**: In order to complete this step you need to have findings within Rightsizing Recommendations.
-You can do that by going to *AWS Cost Explorer>>Right Sizing Recommendations (left bar)* section.
+You can do that by going to *AWS Cost Explorer>>Rightsizing Recommendations (left bar)* section.
 Allow up to 24 hours after enabling this feature (no additional cost) to start getting recommendations.

 AWS Cost Explorer Rightsizing Recommendations offers EC2 resource optimization recommendations without any additional cost.
 These recommendations identify idle and underutilized instances across your accounts, regions, and tags.
 To generate these recommendations, AWS analyzes your historical EC2 resource usage (using Amazon CloudWatch metrics) and your existing reservation footprint to identify opportunities for cost savings (e.g., by terminating idle instances or downsizing active instances to lower-cost options within the same family/generation).